L-TChen/TTasQIIRT/README.lagda.md

 where

 * 🧊: defined by equality constructors
-* 🔥: defined by recursion possibly with rewrite rules
+* 🔥: defined by recursion / with rewrite rules
 * 🚫: not applicable

 ## Trivials